theproductcoach/PM-Skills-Demo/Machine Learning/Supervised/Linear Regression & Random Forest/README.md

 ### Split the data into training/test sets

 Generally for this you should be using 70-80% of the data for training and the remainder for testing, to do this I used train_test_split from sklearn.

-### Select an algorithm and build a model
+## Select an algorithm and build models

-In this case we're using a decision tree classifier
+In this case we use Linear Regression and Random Forests

-### Train the model
+## Train the model

 We simply feed the training values into the model through model.fit and that should be sufficient, the accuracy of the model will depend on the testing size.

-### Make predictions with the model

-I used the test values to generate predictions and then scored those predictions using accuracy_score.

-### Evaluate Algorithm and Improve Accuracy

-In this case the predictions were between 0.5 and 1.0 for accuracy, depending on the dataset used to train, however on re-reunning the predictions you can see that it trends towards higher accuracy.

-## Cell 2

-In Cell 2 we want to export the model to save and use for later without having to re-write all the code.
-So we have imported joblib, and saved the model as 'Music-Recommender.joblib' using joblib.dump.

-## Cell 3

-In Cell 3 we want to import the model to load and use.
-So we have imported joblib, and loaded the model using joblib.load.
-We can then easily pass predictions to the model and show that it's still working as intended.
+## Evaluate Model Performance

+In this case we show the correlation between Mean Squared Error and R2 for the training and testing sets for both models.
+We also generated a comparison between the two models' performance.

-## Cell 4
+## Visualisations

-In Cell 4 we want to show a visualised breakdown of what the model is doing through it's decision tree.
-In this case we are importing the 'tree' from sklean and then expoorting the model as a .dot file.
-You can see an image representation of the tree [here](./Decision%20tree%20image.jpg).
-You can also view the .dot graph using VSCode extensions such as [this](https://marketplace.visualstudio.com/items?itemName=tintinweb.graphviz-interactive-preview) one.
+Finally, we generated two visualisations, one for the Linear Regression, with a trendline added, and one for a single tree in the Random Forest.